 Throughout Hong Kong's history it has been a cosmopolitan city where people arrived in the territory from across the globe as colonisers, merchants, soldiers, low paid manual workers, domestic workers, professionals or for family reunion thus starting at different rungs of the social ladder.
 This gave rise to its multicultural flavour and justifiably becoming 'Asia's world city'.
 However, not all migrants have benefited from this miraculous growth.
 Some were pushed to the margins, excluded or made invisible.
-This course benefits those who work with members of ethnic minority communities, intending to do so or who are curious about racial discrimination and prejudice in the context of history, gender, culture and religion of members of ethnic minority communities, new arrivals or immigrant families.
+This course benefits those who work with members of ethnic minority communities, intending to do so or who are curious about racial discrimination and multiculturalism in Hong Kong.
+Topics discussed include stigma, discrimination and prejudice in the context of history, gender, culture and religion of members of ethnic minority communities, new arrivals or immigrant families.
 Lectures, group and panel discussions as well as field visits will constitute the learning process.